-Pilea peperomioides or Chinese Money Plant is a rare and very hard-to-find indoor plant native to southern China.
-Known for its round pancake-shaped green leaves, the Chinese Money Plant is very popular in modern decor and has become a staple for well-designed interiors.
+Pilea peperomioides, or Chinese Money Plant, is a rare and hard-to-find indoor plant native to southern China.
+Known for its round pancake-shaped green leaves, the Chinese Money Plant is popular in modern decor and has become a staple for well-designed interiors.
 We have carefully cultivated and built up our stock to ensure the availability of this highly sought-after and easy-to-grow plant.

 |Mature Height:||12 to 14 Inches|

 |Soil Condition||Likes to dry out some between watering|

 |Water Requirements:||If unsure, do not water|

 |Uses:||Attractive plant to be featured or in the background of any room in the house, does well with minimal care|

 Before you buy a Chinese Money Plant, make sure to read about the care instructions that are required and recommended to keep this plant healthy and flourishing.

 How to Water Chinese Money Plant?

 How you water your Chinese Money plant depends on many different factors.
 These factors include the size and material of the pot, the quality of your potting soil, and air conditions in your home.
 For example, if your Money plant is in a terra-cotta pot, you will want to water more frequently.
 Rather than having a particular watering schedule, check to see if your plant needs water by the weight of its container.
 Feel how heavy the pot is directly after you water it this should be a good point of reference.
 Then, every couple of days, pick up the pot to compare weight.
 If it is very light, it is time to water your houseplant.